 As a key component of the innate immune system, Natural Killer, or NK, cells are the body’s first line of defense against disease.
 NK cells can directly seek out and kill abnormal cells, such as cancer or virally-infected cells, while leaving normal cells unharmed.
 Unlike T cells that require tumor-antigen recognition for effector function, NK cells can selectively identify stress ligands commonly expressed on tumor cells and secrete cytotoxic granules, triggering rapid cell death.
 Additionally, NK cells can also release pro-inflammatory cytokines after engaging tumor cells, stimulating a durable anti-tumor response by other immune cells.
 Through these direct and indirect anti-tumor mechanisms, NK cells can bridge innate and adaptive immunity and drive a potent, multi-dimensional, and long-lived immunological response for the treatment of cancer.

-We are developing a pipeline of activated and engineered NK cell products for the treatment of cancer, including through our collaborations with the University of Minnesota and Oslo University Hospital.
-We are executing on a multi-pronged clinical development strategy addressing both hematologic and solid tumor malignancies, including investigation of our NK cell products as monotherapy and in combination with other anti-tumor agents such as monoclonal antibodies.
+We are developing a pipeline of activated and engineered NK cell product candidates for the treatment of cancer, including through our collaborations with the University of Minnesota and Oslo University Hospital.
+We are executing on a multi-pronged clinical development strategy addressing both hematologic and solid tumor malignancies, including investigation of our NK cell product candidates as monotherapy and in combination with other anti-tumor agents such as monoclonal antibodies.

-T cells play a central role in adaptive immunity.
+T cells, or T-lymphocytes, play a central role in adaptive immunity.
 T cells are distinguished from other immune cells by their expression of T cell receptors (TCRs) on their cell surface that can recognize a specific antigen on a cancer cell.
-Upon antigen recognition, binding of the TCR and the antigen mediates T-cell activation, resulting in cytokine release and target cell death.
+Upon antigen recognition, T cells bind to major histocompatibility complex (MHC) molecules, become activated, release cytokines and induce target cell death.
 T-cell cancer immunotherapy today is a personalized treatment, requiring the sourcing, isolation, engineering and expansion of T cells from an individual patient for subsequent delivery back to that same patient.

-We believe that engineering functionality into master iPSC lines is a potential breakthrough approach to T-cell cancer immunotherapy, and that iPSC-derived T-cell products can be efficiently and consistently manufactured, and safely and reliably delivered, at the scale necessary to support broad patient access and wide-spread commercialization.
-We are developing a pipeline of engineered iPSC-derived T-cell products for the treatment of cancer through our collaboration with Memorial Sloan Kettering Cancer Center.
+We believe that engineering functionality into master iPSC lines is a potential breakthrough approach to T-cell cancer immunotherapy, and that iPSC-derived T-cell product candidates can be efficiently and consistently manufactured, and safely and reliably delivered, at the scale necessary to support broad patient access and wide-spread commercialization.
+We are developing a pipeline of engineered iPSC-derived T-cell product candidates for the treatment of cancer through our collaboration with Memorial Sloan Kettering Cancer Center.